codebygayathri/AnsibleServerSetup/README.md

 This project demonstrates infrastructure automation using Ansible on AWS EC2.
 A dedicated Ansible Control Node was configured to manage three Ubuntu EC2 managed nodes through SSH key-based authentication.

-Using Ansible playbooks, common server administration tasks such as package installation, service management, user creation, directory creation, timezone configuration, and file deployment were automated across multiple servers.
+Using Ansible playbooks, common server administration tasks such as package installation, service management, user creation, directory creation, and timezone configuration were automated across multiple servers.

 ## Features